aglohmeijer/Prog.Project/design and process/PROCESS.md

 - TODO day 9/10: Sunburst.

 # day 10
+## day 10 - morning
-- Implemented Sunburst below WorldMap, however not yet with my own data.
+- Implemented Sunburst below the WorldMap, however not yet with my own data.
 I'm struggling with data formatting as the Sunburst contains a quite vertical Object/Array structure;

+## day 10 - afternoon
+- Implemented Sunburst with own data, not yet with correct coloring and titles.
+- TODO: think of a way to render sunburst better, at this moment there are too many objects.